-Submit the assignment here as a Word document with the file name LastName_FirstName_Module5Essay.
-To submit, choose theAssignment: The Constitution Essay link above and use the file attachment feature to browse for and upload your completed document.
-Remember to choose Submit to complete the submission.
+Submit the assignment here as a Word document with the file name LastName\FirstName\Module5Essay. То submit. the Assignment: The Constitution Essay link above and use the file attachment feature to browse for and upload your completed Remember to choose Submit to complete document. submission.

-This assignment is worth 150 points toward your final grade and will be graded using the Essay Rubric.
+This assignment is worth 150 points toward your final grade and will be graded using the Essay Rubric .
 Please use it as a guide toward successful completion of this assignment.